Ubá

+Ubá is a municipality in the Zona da Mata region of southeastern Minas Gerais, Brazil.
+It had a population of 103,365 in the 2022 census, with an estimated population of 107,423 in 2025, in an area of 407.452 km2.
+It is part of the Immediate Geographic Region of Ubá, within the Intermediate Geographic Region of Juiz de Fora.

+Tobacco cultivation shaped Ubá's economy from the 1930s through the 1950s.
+As the crop declined, furniture manufacturing expanded and became the municipality's principal industrial activity.
+Ubá is the seat of the state-recognized Furniture Hub of Ubá and Region, which includes municipalities across the surrounding part of the Zona da Mata.
+The municipality is also closely associated with the 'Ubá' mango cultivar, which is grown throughout the Zona da Mata and used for fresh consumption and the production of juice and fruit pulp.

 History

-Settlement

 The Pomba River basin settlement took place, initially, due to the decline of mining activities.
 In the late 18th and early 19th century, several families left Mariana, Ouro Preto, and other mining centers in search of fertile land where they could undertake activities that would result in a more stable and secure incoming.
 The regions bathed by the Itajaí River, Chopotó River, Pomba River, among others, were of great interest because the land in those areas were of great fertility, and that they were previously inhabited only by natives (Coroados, Coropós and Purís) and adventurers.

 The attempts of colonization of Coroados, Coropós, Purís and Botocudos always ended in bloody battles between the indigenous people and the colonizers.
 During the battles, using arrows and axes against firearms, the natives were gradually slaughtered or made prisoners for slave labor, especially when it comes to young people and women.

 Due to the international pressure against the genocide of natives, the King of Portugal was convinced to order the Governor Luís Diogo Lobo da Silva to organize an expedition in an attempt to friendly approach the natives.
 In November 1767, Father Manoel de Jesus Maria was put in charge for the conversion of the natives to Catholicism, laying the groundwork for the entry of the owners of land grants after 1797.
 Captain Francisco Pires de Farinho, who was familiar with the tracks of forests and the indigenous customs, and was familiar with them, was named special guide with control power.

 Father Jesus Maria arrived at Uba River, where the Coroado natives lived.
 Those natives used a kind of grass, Gynerium sagittatum (in Portuguese, U-Uva), to make the arrows they used.
 For linguistic evolution U-Uva became Ubá.
 Between 1797 and 1798, the first land grants located around the river were donated.